Synobsys/synobsys.github.io/how-to/static-entity-alternatives.md

 ![WeekdayGetById logic](/how-to/images/WeekDayGetById.png)

-## Excell import
+## Excel import

-As an alternative we can import and convert an Excell file.
+As an alternative we can import and convert an Excel file.

 ### Example Categories

-Given an excell file Categories with columns Name, Slug and Description we can create a Category structure and CategoryGet and CategoryGetBySlug functions.
+Given an Excel file Categories with columns Name, Slug and Description we can create a Category structure and CategoryGet and CategoryGetBySlug functions.

 * In the Data tab import the Categories.xsls file
 * Create a new structure Category with attributes: